mighdoll/thimbleberry/packages/linker/README.md

 Imported text is transformed as follows:

-1. apply templates if any and string replace import/export parameters (or run code generation function)
+1. apply templates if any then string replace import/export parameters (or run code generation function)
 1. rewrite the export named if 'as newName' is provided
 1. rename support functions or structs (and their references) to avoid name conflicts.